cdrom94/fetchbook/README.md

 within the dataset, a prediction of what that object could be is returned.
-If the image is that of a dog (congrats!), the upload executes a call to the [Dog CEO Dog API](https://dog.ceo/dog-api/breeds-list) for images of others dogs of the predicted dog breed.
+If the image is that of a dog (congrats!), the upload executes a call to the [Dog CEO Dog API](https://dog.ceo/dog-api/breeds-list) for images of others dogs of the predicted breed.

 The user interface resembles that of a contemporary social media platform.
-Internally, Fetchbook is coded with React with Hooks and a finite state machine to manage each step of using Fetchbook, from loading the MobileNet model to receiving the neural network prediction.
+Internally, Fetchbook is coded with React with Hooks and a finite state machine to manage each step of using Fetchbook, from loading the MobileNet model to retrieving the neural network prediction.

 Note: As there are over 190 breeds of Canis lupus familiaris, some breeds are not represented in this MobileNet model.
 MobileNets are light-weight, therefore